 Leader: Remember the wonderful works he has done,

-his miracles, and the judgments he has uttered,
+and the judgments he has uttered,

 All: O offspring of his servant Abraham,